Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Dinner at Sam’s Anchor Cafe

-Our favorite restaurant in Tiburon, and arguably the most famous in the area is Sam’s Anchor Cafe.
-Renowned for it’s seafood and views of San Francisco from the docks that jut off of its back patio dining space, Sam’s Anchor Cafe is a must-visit for anyone venturing to Tiburon.
-This lively waterfront spot also boasts views of Angel Island.
+Our favorite restaurant in Tiburon, and arguably the most famous in the area, is Sam’s Anchor Cafe.
+Renowned for its seafood and views of San Francisco from the docks that jut off of its back patio dining space, Sam’s Anchor Cafe is a must-visit for anyone venturing to Tiburon.
+This lively waterfront spot also boasts views of Angel Island, making it one of the best restaurants in Tiburon.

 Breakfast at Tiburon Tavern

 For another great breakfast option, head to Tiburon Tavern.
 Located on the first floor of the Lodge at Tiburon, this cozy tavern offers Northern Californian coastal cuisine with a gastropub vibe.
-The space has plenty of outdoor firepits & even offers a happy hour regularly.
+The space has plenty of outdoor firepits & even offers a happy hour regularly, a great way to start the day with good food in the Bay Area.

 Tandem kayaking with SeaTrek Kayaking